milesdaudistel/notes/compilernotes.md

 	[ ID=y, =, ID=f, (, INT=4, ), .... ]

 The structure of this token stream is linear.
-Line 1, line 2, line 3, etc.  It doesn't give us any information on how to actually execute the program.
+Line 1, line 2, line 3, etc.  It doesn't give us any information as to the order of program execution.

 A parser turns a stream of tokens into a tree of tokens.
 A tree's structure is non-linear; it can tell us more about the order in which a program will execute.